 The Isle of Skye is one of the prettiest places on Earth and the artwork of the game is extremely well done.
 If you’re still not convinced, there’s a free mobile app that you can try to learn the rules as well, so it’s a win-win.

-- STRATEGY GAME: Isle of Skye is a multiple award-winning...
+- TILE PLACEMENT GAME: Isle of Skye is a multiple award-winning,...

 We hope you enjoyed our list.
 There’s nothing quite like winning a Euro game against a group on highly-strategic players.
 There’s, of course, something to be said for wagering everything on the line with a roll of dice but with Euros, you rise and fall with your own actions.

 Did you have a recommendation or did your favorite not make the list?